Honeiapp/backend-technical-test/README.md

 4.  **Tips**:
 -   If you've never heard of "worker threads," don't worry.
 Look for documentation or tutorials on how to use them in Node.js.
 They're a tool to enable parallel processing.
+- Given the nature of the operation and the efficiency gains expected with parallel processing, your solution should be able to process 10k numbers in under 0.5 second.
 -   Think about how you can efficiently split and sum the numbers.

 ### What We're Looking For: